flythings/python/docs/InsertionModule.md

       - uom: (Optional) unit of the measurement
       - time: (Optional) Timestamp when the measurement was taken.
       - geom: (Optional)  Geom object of the observation.
-      - procedure: (Optional) Sensor of the observation.
+      - procedure: (Optional, Default configuration procedure) Sensor of the observation.
-      - foi:  (Optional) Device of the observation.
+      - foi:  (Optional, Default configuration foi) Device of the observation.
     **Return**: Returns the observation object created.
     **Examples**: